 } else {

-let next_starter = self.decomposition.decomposing_next(undecomposed_starter);
+debug_assert_eq!(self.decomposition.buffer_pos, 0); let next_starter = self.decomposition.decomposing_next(undecomposed_starter); if !attempt_composition {

 starter = next_starter;

-} else if let Some(composed) = self.compose(starter, next_starter) {
+} elseiflet Some(composed) = self.compose(starter, next_starter) {

 starter = composed;

-// This is our yield point.
-We'll pick this up above in the
+} else { // This is our yield point.
+We'll pick this up above in the // next call to `next()`. self.unprocessed_starter = Some(next_starter); return Some(starter);

 }

-// We first loop by index to avoid moving the contents of `buffer`, but
+} // We first loop by index to avoid moving the contents of `buffer`, but // if there's a discontiguous match, we'll start modifying `buffer` instead. loop { let (character, ccc) = iflet Some((character, ccc)) = self

 .decomposition